stuarthayhurst/argon-icon-theme/docs/CONTRIBUTING.md

 ## Adding an icon:
  - **Icons should follow the guidelines in `docs/DESIGN_GUIDELINES.md`**
- - Icons are created via svg files in `argon/scalable/[context]/icon.svg`
+ - Icons are all SVG files, such as `argon/scalable/[context]/icon.svg`
  - Icon templates can be found in `guides/`, and should be followed to match the style of the theme
- - The icons need to be regenerated, as stated below
  - Any text used should be converted from text to a path

-## Building and installing the icon theme:
-  > Generating new icons:
-   - If new icons have been added, or existing icons changed, the build system can handle updating only changed icons:
-   - `make build -j$(nproc)`
-   - Alternatively, `make regen -j$(nproc)` will completely clear the project and regenerate all assets
-   - If a new icon category / context was added, or values were changed for an existing one, run `make index`
-  > Adding new symlinks:
+## Adding symlinks:
  - If a new symlink is required, do the following:
    - Look in `argon/symlinks/` for the `.list` file corresponding to the icon's category
    - Add a new line to the file, ensuring the alphabetical order is preserved
    - Fill in the line with `newIcon.svg -> targetIcon.svg`
    - `targetIcon.svg` should already exist, and `newIcon.svg` will be created at install time
    - Run `make check`, to validate the symlinks
    - Example: `blender.svg -> new-blender.svg`
    - Please use a relative path, as the symlinks are generated exactly with the given data in the install directory

-  > Installing:
+## Installing the icon theme:
   - Install with `sudo make install`
   - Uninstall with `sudo make uninstall`
-   - Set the theme using gnome-tweaks, or `gsettings set org.gnome.desktop.interface icon-theme Argon`
+  - Set the theme using GNOME Tweaks, or `gsettings set org.gnome.desktop.interface icon-theme Argon`
-  > Cleaning assets:
-   - `make clean` will delete all generated icons and `index.theme`
-   - `make autoclean` will remove clutter (icons missing a corresponding svg, broken symlinks and empty directories)

 ## Submitting a pull request:
  - When you believe your contribution to be complete, submit a pull request